chaalpritam/type/Readme.md

 ## 🏗️ Architecture

-Type is built with a **modular coordinator architecture** that ensures scalability, maintainability, and clean separation of concerns:
+Type is built with a **modern, modular architecture** featuring a sleek TypeStyle interface and coordinator pattern that ensures scalability, maintainability, and clean separation of concerns:

 ```
-ModularAppView (Main Container)
+TypeStyleAppView (Modern UI Container)
         ↓
 AppCoordinator (Central State Manager)
         ↓